Math 300 Syllabus

 - Student learning outcomes and assessment:

 At the end of this course, students should be able to: The following topics will address this outcome: This outcome will be evaluated primarily by: work on remote computers.
 SSH, SFTP questions on the first quiz and both tests. communicate mathematics effectively using the world wide web.
 HTML, CSS, MathML three homework assignments, together with questions on the first quiz and both tests. understand simple concepts of networked computing discussion of DNS, TCP, IP, binary, decimal, and hexadecimal arithmetic questions on first quiz and both tests communicate mathematics effectively using mathematical typesetting languages.
-LaTeX two homework assignments, together with questions on both tests. understand the rudiments of writing mathematical computer programs.
-Matlab, Python, including SymPy. six homework assignments, questions on the second quiz, and questions on the last test. write mathematics well. discussion and demonstration of mathematical writing styles and expectations. three of the assignments described elsewhere include significant writing components.
+LaTeX two homework assignments, together with questions on both tests.
+In addition to these assignments that focus exclusively on writing and LaTeX, there are other assignments that have components comprising papers describing the results, rendered in LaTeX. understand the rudiments of writing mathematical computer programs.
+Matlab, Python, including SymPy. six homework assignments, questions on the second quiz, and questions on the last test. write mathematics well. discussion and demonstration of mathematical writing styles and expectations. several of the assignments described elsewhere include significant writing components, including revision.

 - Expectations for student effort: